Bio

 From 1998 to 2008 I was in the band The Stepford Five, which released three albums and an EP.
 I've released several albums of electronic/ambient instrumental music under my own name on Reverbose Records, a label I started with some friends in 2003.
 My complete discography is here.

 In 2013 I published my first book, Power Ballad - A Definitive Guide To Hard Rock's Softer Side, Vol. 1.
-Since then, I've released a few others (Small Stories in 2017, Are You Making a Sound? in 2018), as well as my first novel The Black Sky in 2020, and it's sequel The Red Sky in 2022.
+Since then, I've released a few other non-fiction books, as well as my first novel The Black Sky in 2020, and it's sequel The Red Sky in 2022.
 A complete bibliography is here.

-I'm in the very slow process of researching and conducting interviews for a book about the Columbus, Ohio music scene from the 1970s to today tentatively titled Down To High Street, which also has its own blog here.
+I'm in the very slow process of researching and conducting interviews for a book about the Columbus, Ohio music scene from the 1970s to the 2010s tentatively titled Down To High Street, which also has its own blog here.
+I'm also working on a picture book on the music of Ohio, told via an image of a 45 RPM record released via a record from each of its 88 counties.

-I was born in Tonawanda, NY in August of 1974 and currently reside in Columbus, OH with my wife, daughter, and pets.
+I was born in Tonawanda, NY in and currently reside in Columbus, OH with my wife, daughter, and pets.
 I graduated from Bowling Green State University (Ay Ziggy Zoomba!) with a BA in Sports Information & Journalism.

 I am a stupidly dedicated fan of the Buffalo Bills, maintain a reasonable but ever-growing music collection, and like getting my hands dirty in my vegetable garden though I don't really enjoy being outside.